iadaria/theory/en/iam/it.verbs.md

 The phrase `with the result` acts as a prepositional phrase, not as a direct object of the verb.]

 ## to prepend [with]  /prɪˈpend/
-(to add something to the beginning of something else, especially a piece of data (= information) to the beginning of a computer instruction.0
+(to add something to the beginning of something else, especially a piece of data (= information) to the beginning of a computer instruction.)
 - Добавлять

 [transitive]